-In line with our mission, the Berkeley Culture Center is pleased to offer, for the first time, research grants for faculty and doctoral students who are conducting research on organizational culture.
+In line with our mission, the Berkeley Center for Workplace Culture and Innovation is pleased to offer, for the first time, research grants for faculty and doctoral students who are conducting research on organizational culture.
 Please see below for summaries of the projects we are supporting this year.

 Dr. Douglas Guilbeault, “Network Effects on the Social Construction of Emotion in Organizations”